The DiskStation DS225+, first available in the US market on July 23, 2025, is Synology’s 2025 continuation of its 2-bay series in the Plus family.

 - Surveillance Station: This app turns the server into a comprehensive surveillance system when coupled with supported IP cameras.
 Note that the server includes only two camera licenses— additional licenses cost extra, unless you use Synology cameras.

-Synology DiskStation DS225+'s PRELIMINARY Assessment
+Synology DiskStation DS225+'s Rating

 Pros